-As in the case of ExploreCo data described above, most gold grade data supporting the current Mineral Resource Estimate fall within the lower grade portion of the Figure 12-2 range where best correlation is apparent.
-With this distribution in mind, the historic data set values are considered by Mercator to be acceptable for Mineral Resource Estimate use, recognizing also that results indicate that nugget effect is present in the drilling database gold grade population.
+As in the case of 2647102 Ontario Inc. data described above, most gold grade data supporting the current Mineral Resource Estimate fall within the lower grade portion of the Figure 12-2 range where best correlation is apparent.
+With this distribution in mind, the historical data set values are considered by the QP to be acceptable for Mineral Resource Estimate use, recognizing also that results indicate that nugget effect is present in the drilling database gold grade population.